Alaska governor proposes dividend, oil-wealth fund plan

 “Imagine a world where we’re not wrestling over the Permanent Fund again.
 Imagine a world where we’re not wrestling over the PFD or the earnings reserve or PCE.
 Imagine what that will do in terms of conversations moving forward,” he said.
 “In my opinion … it’s unlimited what we can do once we get these heavy lifts out of the way.”
 PFD refers to the annual Permanent Fund Dividends paid to residents.

 Debate over the size of the checks has overshadowed other issues in recent years, with lawmakers setting an amount to pay rather than following a longstanding formula in law amid an ongoing budget deficit.
-They also began in 2018 using the earnings reserve, long used to pay dividends, to also help pay for state government.
+Lawmakers began in 2018 using the earnings reserve, long used to pay dividends, to also help pay for state government.

 Dunleavy is proposing a Permanent Fund draw limit, with half the draw going toward dividends.
 The proposal also would move $3 billion from earnings to a budget reserve fund that administration officials said could be used while work is done on a broader fiscal plan.